 Clothing and Laundry

-Wash all clothing you plan on wearing at least twice to remove any residue of perfumes, etc. If you use fabric softer and detergent with fragrance it is best to purchase a clean set of clothes and wash them by hand and hang them to dry as the washing machine and drier will have the fragrance from previous washes and will make the clothes you are washing pick up those fragrances.
+Soak all laundry for several hours or overnight before washing in 4 cups of baking soda.
+Wash all clothing you plan on wearing at least twice to remove any residue of perfumes, etc. If you use a fabric softer and detergent with fragrance it is best to purchase a clean set of clothes and wash them by hand and hang them to dry as the washing machine and dryer will have the fragrance from previous washes and will make the clothes you are washing pick up those fragrances.

 Clothing can be washed with 4 cups of baking soda and water.
-If tolerated by the person you are visiting, you can also add in 1-2 cups of vinegar and a fragrance free liquid detergent like Seventh Generation Free & Clear.
-For another fragrance free detergent option click here. http://www.ewg.org/guides/cleaners/3197-GrabGreen3in1LaundryDetergentPodsFragranceFree#.Wd9_EZ8pDgA
+If tolerated by the person you are visiting, you can also add 2 cups of distilled white vinegar and a fragrance-free liquid detergent like Seventh Generation Free & Clear.
+For another fragrance-free detergent, option click here. http://www.ewg.org/guides/cleaners/3197-GrabGreen3in1LaundryDetergentPodsFragranceFree#.Wd9_EZ8pDgA

 Let clothes soak for a few hours or overnight and then rinse.